Futarchy-Polkadot-Hackathon-2023/futarchy/README.md

 #### Summary

+1- been proposed, or, 2-  awarded, rejected or approved for spending:

 1. It spins up a Indexer, which graps Data from the from Kusama Chain.
 2. It creates a graphQL endpoint.
 3. It fetches extra data from polkassembly based on the graphQL data.
-4. It creates markets based on 3 cases.
+4. It creates and updates markets based on 2 cases.
-   - Case 1: If no market exist
+   - Case 1: been proposed, alias exists
-   - Case 2: If new proposal appears
+   - Case 2: awarded, rejected or approved, alias updated
-   - Case 3: If proposal gets updated.
 5. It creates a Link to the new market.
 6. It posts a comment in [polkassembly](https://polkadot.polkassembly.io/) with a link to the created Market.
 7. It keeps running.